[Case Study Off Road México]

 Institutional video

-I integrated a pop-up video showcasing ORM’s facilities, team, and real projects.
+I integrated a pop-up video showing actual facilities, equipment, and projects.

-Friction: Stakeholders mentioned that clients “couldn’t grasp the scale of the work,” and heuristic analysis confirmed the lack of visual content to support credibility.
+Friction: Stakeholders mentioned that customers “do not appreciate the magnitude of the work.”
+Heuristic analysis confirmed a missing visual element to support credibility.

 8